The 10 Whitest Cities In Connecticut For 2026

-The whitest cities in Connecticut are Terryville and Ridgefield for 2025 based on Saturday Night Science.
+The whitest cities in Connecticut are Portland and Simsbury Center for 2026 based on Saturday Night Science.

 Whitest cities in Connecticut research summary.
 We analyzed Connecticut’s most recent Census data to determine the whitest cities in Connecticut based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in Connecticut is Terryville based on the most recent Census data.
+• The whitest city in Connecticut is Portland based on the most recent Census data.

 • The least White city in Connecticut is Hartford.